JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 *worse* — the fix is the bare flag, not a tuned target. `ABC_EXTRA_ARGS` in `DEVICE_MODELS.py` is the single switch if this ever needs revisiting.

-**Re-validated 2026-08-20, with one cited fact now obsolete.** `-fast` is still right (it is part of the recipe that reproduces latchup's current netlists exactly), but "`mux2_1` usage goes to exactly zero" was a property of *their pre-flatten flow*, not of the flag.
-Their post-early-flatten netlists contain 838 `mux2_1` at 33 stages and 745 at 65 — and `-fast` under the current recipe reproduces those counts exactly too.
-Mux inference is a property of the network abc is handed; do not treat "zero `mux2_1`" as the signature to match.
+`-fast` remains part of the production recipe (it reproduces latchup's current netlists exactly), but "`mux2_1` usage goes to exactly zero" is not a property of the flag — it was a property of latchup's pre-flatten flow specifically.
+Their post-early-flatten netlists contain 838 `mux2_1` at 33 stages and 745 at 65, and `-fast` under the current recipe reproduces those counts exactly too.
+Mux inference is a property of the network abc is handed, not of `-fast` in isolation; treat cell-histogram match against a real target netlist as the signature to match, not any one cell count.

 ### Mux path-delay cache key

-`SYN.GET_CACHED_LOGIC_FILE_KEY` special-cases mux delay: historically every mux width/type collapsed to one shared cache key `"mux"`, because PyRTL's own measurement is provably width-blind (1.640ns at every width 1..64, measured with the cache deleted).
-A real per-cell model doesn't share that property — a 32-bit mux's select really does drive 32 sinks inside its own entity, so it measures slower than a 2-bit one even in complete per-leaf isolation.
+`SYN.GET_CACHED_LOGIC_FILE_KEY` special-cases mux delay.
+Collapsed mode (every mux width/type sharing one cache key, `"mux"`) is right for PyRTL, whose own measurement is provably width-blind (1.640ns at every width 1..64, measured with the cache deleted); a real per-cell model doesn't share that property — a 32-bit mux's select really does drive 32 sinks inside its own entity, so it measures slower than a 2-bit one even in complete per-leaf isolation.

 `SYN.MUX_DELAY_KEY_BY_WIDTH` (tri-state: `None`/`True`/`False`) resolves
 automatically per tool when unset — collapsed for every tool that predates